-PEUGEOT really have sharpened up the styling cues for the new 3008 GT-Line SUV, with an ‘on-point’ look that features a dynamic front end, and striking rear end.
+PEUGEOT really have sharpened up the styling cues for the new 3008 and 5008 GT-Line SUV, with an ‘on-point’ look that features a dynamic front end, and striking rear end.
 On the European design from the French manufacturer, we would say ‘magnifique’.

-It comes with a four cylinder 1.6-litre turbo petrol engine producing 121kW and 240Nm of torque from the petrol four banger, mated to an automatic transmission.
+Both come with a four cylinder 1.6-litre turbo petrol engine producing 121kW and 240Nm of torque from the petrol four banger, mated to an automatic transmission.
 It features quick shift technology, providing butter smooth gear changes.

 Sports mode provides improved performance and acceleration response, although it also engages an artificial exhaust note that sounds rather obnoxious in this reviewer’s subjective opinion.